-To account for randomness in material properties across the plant site, the licensee stated that it randomized its base case shear-wave velocity profiles in accordance with the SPID.
-In addition, the licensee randomized the depth to hard rock by $\pm 802$ ft ( $\pm 245$ m), which corresponds to 30 percent of the total profile thickness.
-The licensee stated that this randomization did not represent the actual uncertainty in the depth to hard rock, but was used to broaden the spectral peaks.
-As discussed in Section 3.3.3 of this assessment, the staff's review found that this approach did not significantly impact the seismic hazard curves through a sensitivity analysis.
+To account for randomness in material properties across the plant site, the licensee stated in Section 2.3.3 of its SHSR that it randomized its base case shear-wave velocity profiles following the guidance in Appendix B of the SPID.
+In addition, as stated in Section 2.3.2.1 of its SHSR, the licensee randomized the depth to bedrock by $\pm 1,800$ ft.
+(549 m), which corresponds to 30-percent of the total profile thickness.
+The licensee stated that this randomization did not represent the actual uncertainty in the depth to bedrock, but was used to broaden the spectral peaks.